Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 The government has recommended storing at least three gallons of water per person.
 This water supply will give the average person the water they would need for three days.

 It is also important to have a way to filter water, so when this supply runs out, people can continue to live.
 There are several different ways to purify water.

 Iodine, chlorine, reverse osmosis, UV light, water filters and boiled water are a few of the many different water purification methods.
 However, if the individual wants to be sure that there are no contaminants, it is best to boil water and then drink the collected steam, also known as distilled water.

-When disaster strikes, the small luxuries can become a big boon to moral.
-Some luxuries that we don’t often think of is our climate-controlled homes and the machines in them.
+When disaster strikes, the small luxuries can become a big boon to morale.
+Some luxuries that we don’t often think of are our climate-controlled homes and the machines in them.

 These machines help us do everyday chores, like dishes, cooking, laundry and refrigeration.
 They also keep our water hot and the lights on at night.